jhpyle/docassemble/_docs/objects.md

 browser has not yet been asked for the location information, so let's ask it."

-# <a name="currencyclasses"></a>Classes for currency
+# <a name="currencyclasses"></a>Classes for Currency in DALang

 ## <a name="Value"></a>Value

-A `Value` is a subclass of [`DAObject`] that is intended to represent a currency value that may or may not need to be asked for in an interview.
+A `Value` is a subclass of [`DAObject`] that is intended to represent a currency value that may or may not need to be asked for in an interview session.

 For example, suppose you want to have a variable that represents the value of the user's real estate holdings.
 But before you ask the